The Last Day (Red Dwarf): Cultural references

 Brigitte Nielsen is referenced by Lister regarding Silicon Heaven that Kryten mentions.
 He then says that the notion of Silicon Heaven is "completely wacko, Jacko" referencing Michael Jackson's nickname.
 Kryten quotes a line from the Electronic Bible ("the iron shall lie down with the lamp"), which is a parody of a passage in Isaiah 11:6: "the wolf shall dwell with the lamb, and the leopard shall lie down with the kid".

 Using a build-it-yourself kit droid Lister assembles a Marilyn Monroe bot as a leaving present for Kryten.
 Kryten is compared to Action Man in reference to his lack of genitalia, when asked if he would seduce the Monroe bot.
 Rimmer's present to Kryten is a tube of General George S. Patton's sinal fluid.

 Star Trek is mentioned by Lister following the crew's decision to stick up for Kryten when the replacement arrives, Kryten regards this as true friendship, but Lister replies with "don't give me that Star Trek crap, it's too early in the morning".

 Hudzen's POV "Hologram.
 Ex-human.
 VIABLE TARGET" parodies the Terminators similar POV.

 Rimmer mentions 1 Corinthians 13 from the Bible, referring to a (fictional) group called the Seventh Day Advent Hoppists (A play on Seventh-day Adventists who actually observe Saturday as the seventh day, not Sunday) that based their doctrine on a misprinting that gave the verse (v13, although this is not stated) as "faith, hop and charity... and the greatest of these is hop".
 In reality, apart from the obvious – "hop" being "hope" – the verse actually states that "charity" (rendered as "love" in most modern English translations) is the greatest.

 This is the first episode of the show to discuss Lister's childhood, and how he was raised an orphan after being found in a cardboard box under a pool table in a pub.
 This would be mentioned sporadically throughout the following series but is not fully explored until the Series VII episode "Ouroboros".

 Reception

-The episode was originally broadcast on the British television channel BBC2 on 19 December 1989 in the 9:00pm time slot.
-Although the episode gained a decent number of viewers, the episode has been considered by fans to be the weakest from Series III.
+The episode was originally broadcast on the British television channel BBC2 on 19 December 1989.

+In a 1992 fan poll conducted by the Red Dwarf magazine it ranked 18 out of the 30 then-existing episodes, and was the lowest placed Series III episode.

+Writing in 2017 for CultBox, Sophie Davies said that the episode has "some nice religious satire" and "provides a satisfying ending to the series, bringing the crew closer together and cementing Kryten as a permanent part of it."

 Remastering

-The changes made to "The Last Day"a are:
+The changes made to "The Last Day" are: